PhoneSettPaing/DVD_Rental/README.md

 In this Project, I used DVD rental data form [PostgreSQL Sample Database (postgresqltutorial.com)](https://www.postgresqltutorial.com/postgresql-getting-started/postgresql-sample-database/) as an example data source, PostgreSQL as a Database for OLTP system and AWS Redshift as a Data Warehouse for OLAP system.

 [^1]: My reference.
 [^2]: Every new line should be prefixed with 2 spaces.
-  This allows you to have a footnote with multiple lines.